Answer the call of the open road with seven trips to see mighty rivers, red rock country, craggy coasts, and high mountain passes in the West.

 A few minutes up the road, pull over at Tenaya Lake, a great spot for picnics.
 A paved walkway on the north side provides access to wheelchairs.
 At 8,600 feet, Tuolumne Meadows offers fields of wildflowers, scattered lakes, and the gentle, meandering Tuolumne River.

 Thirteen miles downhill from the summit, high desert awaits.
 Craggy mineral formations called tufa towers rise like icebergs from 760,000-year-old Mono Lake, a meeting spot for gangs of migrating birds.
 Human travelers are welcome too.

 If you’re hungry after crossing the Sierra, head next to the tiny town of Lee Vining and its small but well-stocked Mono Market, where you’ll find burritos, apple strudel, guacamole, and organic produce.
 Take your picnic to Mono Lake County Park to eat beneath the willow trees and trek along the short boardwalk for close views of Virginia rails, American avocets, phalaropes, and other migratory birds. —Deborah Franklin

 Photography by David H. Collier (Vista House, Point Arena Lighthouse); courtesy of Great Basin National Heritage (Highway 50); courtesy of Cacophony/Wikipedia (Yaquina Bay Bridge); courtesy Fredlyfish4/Wikipedia (Sawtooths); courtesy of Steve Dunleavy/Wikipedia (Tuolumne Meadows); courtesy of Richard Ellis/Wikipedia (Cedar Breaks)

-This article was first published in July 2013.
+This article was first published in July 2013 and updated in March 2019.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.